Sailop vs ESLint: Why Design Needs Its Own Linter

 Why Existing ESLint Plugins Do Not Solve This

-You might think: "Can't I write ESLint rules for CSS classes?"
-Technically, yes.
-There are ESLint plugins that lint Tailwind classes.
-But they solve a different problem.
+"Can't I just write ESLint rules for CSS classes?"
+Technically, yes — eslint-plugin-tailwindcss exists.
+But it solves a different problem.

 // eslint-plugin-tailwindcss catches: